Annguyen0410/CatMouseGame-New/README.md

 Things to do:
 * Add music & sound effects
 * Make artwork
+* Self host this on a website or host this website using Render

 Optional things to do:
 * Add more characters & add a character selection screen